agiftsanyazhar/F-I5ciQ-rbaF13Vy/wp-content/plugins/wpdatatables/readme.txt

 * Datatables
 * and all other cases or industries where data need to be shown as tabular or chart format.

 Additional useful features include:

 * [NEW!
 Customize options for each table](https://wpdatatables.com/documentation/table-features/customize-table/) – Now you can customize each table with different skin, font, background, colors and lot more.
 * [NEW!
 Create Tables via Google Spreadsheet API](https://wpdatatables.com/documentation/connect-wordpress-tables-with-google-sheets-api/) – Instant synchronization in wpDataTables after changes in Google sheets.
 Create tables from Private Google Spreadsheets.
 * [Multiple databases support](https://wpdatatables.com/documentation/general/configuration/#separate-connection) - wpDataTables is the only WordPress table plugin that can display the data from MySQL, MS SQL or PostgreSQL databases.
-* [Responsive Tables](https://wpdatatables.com/documentation/table-features/responsiveness/) – your WordPress tables will be 100% functional and they will look great on all screen and devices
 * [Huge Amount of Data](https://wpdatatables.com/documentation/creating-wpdatatables/creating-mysql-based-wpdatatables-with-server-side-processing/) – wpDataTables Premium can create huge tables (millions of rows) in a matter of minutes.
 All the operations will be handled by the MySQL server.
 * [Editable Tables](https://wpdatatables.com/documentation/front-end-editing/creating-editable-tables/) – you or any other WordPress user with access will be able to edit and/or adjust the published tables at any point
 * [Advanced Filters and Search](https://wpdatatables.com/documentation/table-features/advanced-filtering/)– you will be able to create individual filters that will help you narrow the search results in the table quickly and easily.
 You can also configure a cascade filter with the [Powerful Filters addon](https://wpdatatables.com/powerful-filtering/).